biopython/biopython.github.io/wiki/PopGen_dev.md

 abstract
 --------

-The [popgen](popgen "wikilink") module will contain modules to handle population genetics data.
+The [PopGen](PopGen "wikilink") module will contain modules to handle population genetics data.

 use cases